Families Suffering from Domestic Violence

 Housing Programs for Veterans

 Veterans Home Buyer Program

-The New Jersey Housing and Mortgage Finance Agency (HMFA) offers low interest rate HMFA mortgages that provide veterans and their families with increased buying power and a savings of thousands of dollars in interest over the life of the loan.
-HMFA offers residential mortgages to United States veterans through the Veterans Administration (VA) home buyer program.
+The New Jersey Housing and Mortgage Finance Agency (HMFA) offer low-interest rate HMFA mortgages that provide veterans and their families with increased buying power and a savings of thousands of dollars in interest over the life of the loan.
+HMFA offers residential mortgages to United States veterans through the Veterans Administration (VA) homebuyer program.
 Most HMFA homeownership loans are originated by private lenders that are approved to participate in the programs.
-More than 55 participating lenders with hundreds of locations throughout the state offer HMFA mortgage products, and can help determine the right mortgage for you.
+More than 55 participating lenders with hundreds of locations throughout the state offer HMFA mortgage products and can help determine the right mortgage for you.

 For information on HMFA consumer mortgage programs, call 1-800-NJ-HOUSE.
 Speech or hearing impaired individuals may call the TTY hotline at 1-877-325-6524.
 New Jersey Housing and Mortgage Finance Agency, 637 South Clinton Avenue, PO Box 18550, Trenton, NJ 08650-2085.
 Learn more

 Ready Vet Go is a program administered by Catholic Charities to serve veterans and their families who are homeless or nearly homeless.
 Assistance through this program is confined to residents in six southern NJ counties including Atlantic, Cape May, Camden, Cumberland, Gloucester, and Salem.
 The goal of the program is to stabilize the housing needs of veterans by providing outreach, intensive case management services, assistance with applications for VA benefits and other social services, legal counseling, health services, financial planning services and limited financial assistance in some circumstances.
 For further information, email or call Mark Taylor at 856.342.4113.

 Housing for People with Disabilities